Early Years Foundation Stage (EYFS)

 Years 1 to 6

-From Year 1 to Year 6 the children follow the National Curriculum.
-This consists of English, Maths, Science, Computing, Art, Design Technology, History, Geography, Music, PE and Personal, Social and Health Education (PSHE).
+From Year 1 to Year 6 the children follow a curriculum that is based upon the 2014 National Curriculum.
+This consists of English, Maths, Science, Computing, Art, Design Technology, History, Geography, Music, PE and Personal and Health & Wellbeing.
 In addition we follow the locally agreed syllabus for RE.
 The children in Year 3 to Year 6 also study French.

 Each year group has daily Maths and English sessions where discrete skills are taught.
 These are applied in topic work where appropriate.